Kati Horna Mexican, 1912-2000

 In Horna’s superimposed version of 'Muñeca,' the doll’s limbs are repositioned to strengthen the image of her grasping her throat.
 Before, the face was turned away and down; now it...

 In Horna’s superimposed version of "Muñeca," the doll’s limbs are repositioned to strengthen the image of her grasping her throat.
 Before, the face was turned away and down; now it looks more directly forward.
-Behind the doll’s head, hair, and limbs is a stone wall with a closed door, hinting at feelings of entrapment and claustrophobia.
+Behind the doll’s head, hair, and limbs lies a stone wall with a closed door, hinting at entrapment and claustrophobia.

 Provenance